 Get a third-party opinion from someone not attached to the grief of loss.

 Grief can change our perspective and personality.
-Processing the loss of a parent, sibling and close friends is challenging for many people.
+Processing the loss of a parent, sibling, or close friend is challenging for many people.

 A family that once got along might be at odds after the death of a family member.